amarinjs/sitio/_posts/2020-03-09-NetBrain-argument.md

 ### Self Inflicted outages

-Even the most experienced engineers can make mistakes, standarize this process
+Even the most experienced engineers can make mistakes.

 ### Lack of Know-how on technology